fpc/LazBinaries/docs/chm/readmechm.txt

 kchmviewer versions (even as new as in Fedora 13) seem to have problems with links that don't have a leading / either ( ? ).
-I reported it to kchmviewer, but the maintainer said it was a problem of QT (and indeed, switching khtmlpart resolves it).
-In Fedora 17, kchmviewer can't seem to load external links.
+I reported it to kchmviewer, but the maintainer said it was a problem of QT (and indeed, switching khtmlpart resolves it)

 Gnochm is extremely slow with the larger files, and development seems to have stalled.
-In my Fedora 17 it is no longer available.

 xCHM in the recent version seems to work fine and reasonably fast. (lcl.chm in a few secs).
 However its TOC system is not a tree, and some versions